 Many of the trustees also receive benefits (for example research, conference and book grants) which are provided with the intention of furthering the College's aims, including that of advancing research.
-The amounts of the benefits provided are objectively reasonable, measured against the academic benefits made available to other beneficiaries of the College.
+The amounts of the benefits provided are objectively reasonable, measured against the academic benefits made available to other beneficiaries of the College and within the sector.